 Age, weight and certain illnesses can all influence a person’s respiration rate.
 That’s why your normal respiratory rate may differ from the next person’s.
 If you learn to measure your respiratory rate, you’ll gain a better understanding of what is normal for you.
-Read on to learn about measuring this health metric and using it to understand your sleep patterns, detect medical conditions and decode your health.

 What Is a Normal Respiratory Rate?

-“We don’t really believe in comparing someone to a normal curve,” explains Kevin Longoria, MSc, a clinical exercise physiologist and the chief science officer for Biostrap.
+“We don’t really believe in comparing someone to a normal curve,” explains Kevin Longoria, MSc, a clinical exercise physiologist and the Chief Science Officer for Biostrap.
 “More importantly, we believe in comparing them to themself.
 We can see what someone’s normal respiratory rate may be and establish a trend.
 Then, you look at changes in the trend.”
 This allows you to determine what is a normal respiratory rate and what is abnormal for you as an individual.

 In general, an abnormal respiratory rate is when the number of breaths per minute is under 12 or over 25 — but again, this can vary for every individual.
 A high respiratory rate means that the respiratory system is being overworked when it circulates oxygen through the blood and body.
 Conditions like asthma or sudden episodes, like an anxiety attack, can increase the number of times a person breathes per minute, resulting in a high respiratory rate.